-2 - BOARD OF DIRECTORS ACHIEVEMENTS DURING 2021:
+2 - BOARD OF DIRECTORS ACHIEVEMENTS DURING 2022:

-- Authorized the annual estimated balance sheet and approved periodical and annual financial statements of year 2021. - Followed up committees' achievements and ensured on such committees' responsibilities and powers. - The Board held periodic meetings with the committees to ensure that they carried out their duties in the fullest manner and to evaluate the performance and work of those committees and their main members. - Reviewed and approved the policy and procedures updates for each of the IT Team, Finance Department, Sales Department, Human Resources and Administration Department, Maintenance Department, and the Logistics department. - Monitored performance of each Board of Directors member as per the key performance indicators determined by support from Nomination & Remuneration Committee. - Demonstrated the availability of an Electric Vehicle charging unit that is set in Alfa Fuel Station in Mansouriya (5) in a step to enhance its services that keep pace with the requirements of the local market, as it plans to complete the electric charging service for cars at the rest of Alfa stations. - Reviewed and approved an updated Salary scale of the company. - Reviewed and approved an updated Succession Plan. - Reviewed and approved the internal policies of the company. - Reviewed and approved the updated Marketing Strategy. - Reviewed and approved the updated Authority Matrix of the company. - Reviewed and approved the Corporate Governance Report, Audit Committee Report, and the Compliance Report for the year 2020. - Reviewed and approved the Risk Register report prepared by the Risk Management Department. - Reviewed a study conducted by the Risk Management Department on the latest updates of the Electric Vehicles' market and the possible effects of it on the fuel selling industry.
+- Authorized the annual budget and approved periodical and annual financial statements of year 2022. - Followed up committees' achievements and ensured on such committees' responsibilities and powers. - The Board held periodic meetings with the committees to ensure that they carried out their duties in the fullest manner and to evaluate the performance and work of those committees and their main members. - Monitored performance of each Board of Directors member as per the key performance indicators determined by support from Nomination & Remuneration Committee. - Reviewed the report on the risks of observations mentioned in the internal audit reports of SOOR Fuel Marketing Company. - Reviewed and approved the updated Risk Assessment Matrix of the company. - Reviewed and approved IT Disaster and recovery plan. - Approved the recommendation of the Remuneration and Nomination Committee regarding the applications of candidates for membership of the Board of Directors. - Election of the Chairman of the Board of Directors, re-appointment of the Chief Executive Officer and appointment of a Secretary to the Board of Directors of Soor Fuel Marketing Company. - Formation of Board of Directors committees and reviewing and approving their charters. - · Reviewed and approved the updated Risk Appetite Report. - Reviewed and approved the policies and procedures of the KPIs for evaluating the Board of Directors and the Executive management. - Approved the Job descriptions of the members of the Board of Directors. - Reviewed the Quality Assurance Report (2019-2021). - Reviewed and approved an updated Succession Plan. - · Reviewed and approved the updated Authority Matrix of the company. - Reviewed and approved the Corporate Governance Report, Audit Committee Report, and the Compliance Report for the year 2021. - Reviewed and approved the Risk Register report prepared by the Risk Management Department. - Reviewed and approved the policy and procedures updates for each of the Projects Department, Operations Department, and the Marketing & Sales Department.